Resources for and about educational and social science statistics.

 A federal entity within the Department of Education, NCES is charged by Congress to collect, analyze, & report on statistics describing the condition of education in the United States & other countries.
 Among the many useful resources, four compilations of statistics are available: The Condition of Education, The Digest of Education Statistics, Indicators of School Crime & Safety, & Projections of Education Statistics.

-- Centers for Disease Control and Prevention Mental Health Work Group: Data and Statistics
+- Centers for Disease Control and Prevention - Mental Health Data and Statistics

 Compiled by the Federal Interagency Forum on Child & Family Statistics, this site serves as a portal to an assortment of data on children & families reported by 22 different government agencies.
 “America’s Children: Key National Indicators of Well-Being” is the annual online publication of the Forum, accessible here.
 In addition to demographic statistics, data are available on topics such as emotional & behavioral difficulties, health care, family & social environment, etc.